RickWang-wh/BookNotes/Principles by Ray Dalio.md

 - Bad times coupled with good reflections provide some of the best lessons.
 - Making a handful of good uncorrelated bets that are balanced and leveraged well is the surest way of having a lot of upside without being exposed to unacceptable downside.
 - If something went badly, you hand to put it in the log, characterize its severity, and make clear who was responsible for it.

+### CHAPTER 6: RETURNING THE BOON
+- Life consists of three phases.
+In the first, we are dependent on others and we learn.
+In the second, others depend on us and we work.
+And in the third and last, when others no longer depend on us and we no longer have to work, we are free to savor life.
 -